-Our success depends upon retaining the services of its management team and key operating employees.
+Our success depends upon retaining the services of our management team and key operating employees.

-We are highly dependent on our management team and expect that continued success will depend largely upon their efforts, expertise and abilities.
-The loss of the services of any key executive for any reason could have a material adverse effect on our business.
+We are highly dependent on our management team and expect that our success will depend largely upon their efforts, expertise and abilities.
+Over the last several years, we have experienced turnover in the leadership of our Data and Analytics Services segment, and the loss of the services of any of our key executives for any reason could have a material adverse effect on our business.
 To attract and retain executives and other key employees in a competitive marketplace, we must provide a competitive compensation package, including cash-based and equity-based compensation.
-The loss or any sustained attrition of our key operating employees could have a material adverse effect on our business, including our ability to establish and maintain client, consultant and candidate, professional and technical relationships.
+The loss or any sustained attrition of our key operating employees, or the failure to effectively integrate new members of our management team or key operating employees, could have a material adverse effect on our business, including our ability to establish and maintain client, consultant and candidate, professional and technical relationships.